eight04/popup-tab/README.md

 Changelog
 ---------

+* 0.2.0 (Feb 11, 2019)

+  - Fix: focus the tab after the tab is merged.
+  - Add: popup tab/merge popup hotkey.
+Note that the hotkey is only configurable on Firefox 66+.

 * 0.1.1 (Mar 18, 2017)

 	- Compat with Firefox < 53.
 Tab menu is only available on Firefox 53+.